 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-As a pet parent, you’re used to dealing with all kinds of gross things associated with your dog — and that includes seeing your dog’s penis stick out from their fur.
+As a pet parent, you’re used to dealing with all kinds of gross things associated with your dog — that includes seeing your dog’s penis stick out from their fur.
+Technically this is called “paraphimosis” in dogs.
 Dog erections happen.
 Typically, you might see it when your dog is excited, nervous, or just rolling over for a belly rub.

-While an erect dog penis poking out every now and then is normal, a history of excessive protrusion or long-term erections could be a red flag for a more serious problem.
-Here’s everything you need to know.
+While an erect dog penis poking out every now and then is normal, a history of excessive protrusion or long-term erections could be a red flag for a more serious problem called paraphimosis in dogs.
+Here’s everything you need to know about it and how to address paraphimosis in dogs at home.

 What is Paraphimosis in Dogs?

-Paraphimosis is the inability for a dog to retract an erect penis back into the preputial sheath, which is the skin that covers the dog penis.
-When a dog's penis won't go back in, that can quickly turn into an emergency situation, as constriction of blood flow will lead to greater engorgement, necrosis (dying off of the tissue), and potential damage to the urethra.
+Paraphimosis in dogs is the inability for a dog to retract an erect penis back into the preputial sheath, which is the skin that covers the dog penis.
+When a dog’s penis won’t go back in, that can quickly turn into an emergency situation; constriction of blood flow will lead to greater engorgement, necrosis (dying off of the tissue), and potential damage to the urethra.

 What Causes Paraphimosis in Dogs?